John Poulett, 4th Earl Poulett

+Early life

 Poulett was the son of Vere Poulett, 3rd Earl Poulett, by Mary Butt, daughter of Richard Butt, of Arlington, Gloucestershire.
 From 22 January 1779 until 1798 he was Colonel of the East Devon Militia, which was on active service in home defence until 1783.

+Career

 He succeeded his father in the earldom in 1788.
 In 1792 he was appointed Lord Lieutenant of Somerset, a post he held until his death.
 He was also a Recorder of Bridgwater.
 The East Devon Militia was again embodied, under his colonelcy, for active service in March 1794, and he was also commissioned colonel of the Somersetshire Fencible Cavalry.
 On 30 May, he was invested a Knight of the Thistle.
 He was appointed a Lord of the Bedchamber to George III on 19 November 1795, an office he held until his death.
 When the colonel of the 1st Somerset Militia died, Poulett as lord lieutenant took personal command as colonel of the regiment on 25 October 1798.
 He was also commissioned as colonel of the East Somerset Regiment of Yeomanry Cavalry on 17 September 1803.